Dr Andrew D. Back

 Andrew received the B.Eng (with Distinction) where he designed and implemented an early machine vision system and received the PhD degree in machine learning from the University of Queensland.
 He has received numerous awards and fellowships throughout his studies, including an ARC Postdoctoral Research Fellowship, Invited Frontier Researcher at the RIKEN Brain Science Institute, Japan and Visiting Scientist with NEC Research Institute, Princeton, NJ.

 In addition to working in academia, Dr. Back has worked in engineering roles, as a consultant and has commercial experience in quantitative finance.
 He has developed pricing models for the wholesale trading of electricity and sophisticated real-time option pricing systems.
 In 2001 he founded a continuing private software company which provides quantitative financial software to various international banks and trading companies on Wall St and CBOE.
-From 2017-present he has been with The University of Queensland, Brisbane, Australia and since 2020, a Research Fellow with the TAS Defence CRC.
+From 2017-present he has been with The University of Queensland, Brisbane, Australia and since 2020, a Research Fellow with TAS.
 His current research interests include machine learning, artificial intelligence systems based on synthetic language using probabilistic information theoretic models for analysis and prediction in complex real-world systems involving social dynamics.
 He maintains an active interest in HF radio communications, antenna design and signal propagation.

 Andrew Back has a strong interest in machine learning and AI and is currently developing a new form of AI based on synthetic language.
 His lifelong interest in electronics has been motivated by milestones such as building robot cars with sensors, fixing shortwave radio sets to listen to astronaut transmissions, becoming proficient in Morse Code and gaining his ham radio license while in high school and contacting other operators worldwide with home-built antenna arrays.